AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/mac-api-assets.md

 >[!NOTE]
 >
 >Para facilitar a leitura, os exemplos a seguir omitem as notações cURL completas.
-A notação está correlacionada com [Resty](https://github.com/micha/resty) que é um invólucro de script para cURL.
+A notação correlaciona-se com [Resty](https://github.com/micha/resty), que é um wrapper de scripts para cURL.

 <!-- TBD: The Console Manager is not available now.
 So how to configure the below?